KamilaAzul/Montessori-Inspired/TESTING.md

 ### CSS

-All CSS file went through the[W3C CSS Validator](https://jigsaw.w3.org/css-validator/) There were found some errors but I managed to fix them.
+All CSS file went through the[W3C CSS Validator](https://jigsaw.w3.org/css-validator/) Just one error was found and I managed to fix it, however there are a lot's of warnings.
 See the results in the below table.